- Apply through ERAS

 - Include your state medical license information.

 - Apply through the Office of Graduate Medical Education.
 Please be aware that this application is deeply detailed.
 All “N/A” boxes must be checked, and all questions must be answered prior to final submission in order for your application to be valid.
-You may send a draft of the form to Amanda Harvey (details below) to check for common errors.
+You may send a draft of the form to Amanda Harvey (details below) to check for common errors. *Please keep in mind that all residents begin at the PGY2 level in our program, regardless of prior years of experience.
+This is due to funding limitations.*

 - We recommend that you do not finalize and submit your application to the SPH until you conduct your in-person interview with the Preventive Medicine Residency so that you can discuss your options with residents and faculty.